 After this offering, the Incentive Fee consists of two components that are independent of each other, with the result that one component may be payable even if the other is not.
 A portion of the Incentive Fee is based on our income and a portion is based on our capital gains, each as described below.
 The portion of the Incentive Fee based on income is determined and paid quarterly in arrears commencing with the first calendar quarter following this offering, and equals 100% of the pre-Incentive Fee net investment income in excess of a 1.5% quarterly "hurdle rate," until the Adviser has received 17.5% of the total pre-Incentive Fee net investment income for that calendar quarter and, for pre-Incentive Fee net investment income in excess of 1.82% quarterly, 17.5% of all remaining pre-Incentive Fee net investment income for that calendar quarter.
-The 100% "catch-up" provision for pre-Incentive Fee net investment income in excess of 17.5% of all remaining pre-Incentive Fee net investment income when that amount equals 1.82% in a calendar quarter (7.27% annualized), which is the rate at which catch-up is achieved.
-Once the "hurdle rate" is reached and catch-up is achieved, 17.5% of any pre-Incentive Fee net investment income in excess of 1.82% in a calendar quarter (7.27% annualized), which is the rate at which catch-up is achieved.
+The 100% "catch-up" provision for pre-Incentive Fee net investment income in excess of the 1.5% "hurdle rate" is intended to provide the Adviser with an incentive fee of 17.5% on all pre-Incentive Fee net investment income when that amount equals 1.82% in a calendar quarter (7.27% annualized), which is the rate at which catch-up is achieved.
 Once the "hurdle rate" is reached and catch-up is achieved, 17.5% of any pre-Incentive Fee net investment income in excess of 1.82% in any calendar quarter is payable to the Adviser.